-Dr. Carol Adelman is a Senior Fellow and Director of the Center for Global Prosperity (CGP) at Hudson Institute where she lectures, writes, and advises media on economic growth, foreign aid, global philanthropy, and international healthcare issues.
-She developed and oversees the main publication of the CGP, the annual Index of Global Philanthropy and Remittances, the first comprehensive compilation of U.S. and other donor countries’ international private giving to the developing world.
+Dr. Adelman developed two flagship publications at CGP.
+The first is the annual Index of Global Philanthropy and Remittances, the only comprehensive compilation of U.S. and other donor countries’ international private giving to the developing world.
 The Index documents the magnitude of contributions from foundations, corporations, private and voluntary organizations, religious organizations, universities, and remittances from individuals, while reporting on new and innovative private giving trends and practices.
 The Index was cited in Foreign Affairs as á one stop compendium of the best available data on global philanthropy.”

 Dr. Adelman also developed The Index of Philanthropic Freedom, the first in-depth analysis of the ease of giving across the world.
 Local experts from 64 countries participated in the survey which ranks and compares nations on a variety of indicators, including the ease of non-profit registration and operations, tax incentives, and cross-border barriers to philanthropy.
 Altogether the study comprises 81% of the world’s population and 87% of the world’s gross domestic product.
 It includes country specific reports, trends, and policy recommendations.